hffjkafhw22/Assignment2/README.md

 ## A description of how you divided the responsibilities between client and server (you are encouraged to have the server provide a REST API which returns JSON in addition to a static directory)

+For the REST API, the add part has the parameter to receive the data from the client and serve.
+The const .collection to confirm the “duplicate id” and insert the input data into the collection “project”.

+product = req.body;
+        const collection = db.collection('products');

+For the edit part, when the updateOne receives the data from the column and then update to the related part. product = req.body;
+        //console.log(req);
+        var objectid = new ObjectID(product.objid);
+        const collection = db.collection('products');
+        collection.updateOne({_id:objectid},{$set:{name:product.name,groupunits:product.groupunits,description:product.description,channel: product.channel}},()=>{
+          //Return a response to the client to let them know the delete was successful res.send({'ok':product.objid});

+For the delete part, the server part could delete the objected from the product ID and its document.

+  productID = req.body.productid;
+        //create a new mongo Object ID from the passed in _id var objectid = new ObjectID(productID);
+        const collection = db.collection('products');
+        //Delete a single item based on its unique ID. collection.deleteOne({_id:objectid},(err,docs)=>{